Pseudoreality/Roblox-Identities/Identities/02 - GameScript.md

 > Subject to Change

 ## Description
-Used for scripts that are authored by a developer with the intent of it being published with a game and `ExecutedRemoteCommand`s issued by the Roblox Studio client.
+Used for scripts that are authored by a developer with the intent of it being published with a game.
+It's also used by `ExecutedRemoteCommand`s issued by the Roblox Studio client.

 ## Information
 - **Accessible Capabilities:**
-	- [`RemoteCommand`](../Capabilities/RemoteCommand.md) (If executed via `RemoteCommandService`)
+	- [`RemoteCommand`](../Capabilities/59%20-%20RemoteCommand.md) (If executed via `RemoteCommandService`)
 - **Identity:** 2
 - **Related Instances:**
 	- [`Script`](https://create.roblox.com/docs/reference/engine/classes/Script)